OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 2.6 Secret Lifecycle

 Secrets follow a lifecycle.
-The stages in the lifecycle are as follows:
+The stages of the lifecycle are as follows:

 - Creation
 - Rotation